prb112/oc-test-multiarch-plugin/README.md

 This is a multi-architecture sample project.

+0. `make build` to create the multi-architecture build

-1. Copy the output file to the test machine
+1. Copy the output file to the test machine *postfixed with ppc64le*

 2. Copy the File to a directory in the PATH